-- 1. The Organisations acknowledge that - Safeguarding all people who come into contact with them (especially, but not limited to, children, young people and adults at risk) is a core responsibility of each Organisation; - b) Statutory and regulatory frameworks of safeguarding practice exist, and activities undertaken by each of the Organisations are subject to these frameworks. - c) a safeguarding concern occurring within the operations of one Organisation, may be a serious incident / notifiable event requiring reporting by that Organisation to the Charity Commission or the OSCR. - d) a serious safeguarding concern occurring within the operations of one Organisation, may have implications for other Organisations, and may need to be communicated to those other Organisations.

-- a) provide support, advice and guidance to Safeguarding Co-ordinators in maintaining good safeguarding practice across the Society. - b) provide and, in consultation with the other Organisations, regularly update model safeguarding documents for use by the Organisations. - c) subscribe on behalf of all Organisations who wish to be subscribed to disclosure and barring records check services; and - d) support the relevant role holders across each Organisation to share best practice in relation to their duties.

-- a) appoint or employ a person, or persons, responsible for promoting a good safeguarding culture and the Organisation's compliance with safeguarding legislation. - b) inform other Organisations (and, where relevant, other Quaker bodies that are not signatories to this MoU), through BYM contact points where necessary, where a safeguarding concern has arisen in their organisation which they believe may have significant implications for another Organisation, Quaker body or for the Society as a whole, and provide such support and information as is required to enable other Organisations to discern the actions which should be taken following such a report. - c) where they are informed of a serious incident or notifiable event relating to safeguarding in another Organisation or Quaker body (the "Reporting Organisation") which has significant implications for their Organisation (the "Receiving Organisation"), consider whether the incident also requires reporting as a serious incident or notifiable event by the Receiving Organisation. - d) adapt and adopt the model safeguarding documents provided by BYM or adapt the Organisation's previous safeguarding policies and procedures to incorporate those recommendations in the BYM documents that have been deemed appropriate for that Organisation by its Trustees and Safeguarding Co-ordinator, keeping a record of the reasons for simplifying or modifying BYM's model safeguarding documents for their usage, other than for reasons of clarity.
+- 1. The Organisations acknowledge that - a) Safeguarding all people who come into contact with them (especially, but not limited to, children, young people and adults at risk) is a core responsibility of each Organisation; - b) Statutory and regulatory frameworks of safeguarding practice exist, and activities undertaken by each of the Organisations are subject to these frameworks. - c) a safeguarding concern occurring within the operations of one Organisation, may be a serious incident / notifiable event requiring reporting by that Organisation to the Charity Commission or the OSCR. - d) a serious safeguarding concern occurring within the operations of one Organisation, may have implications for other Organisations, and may need to be communicated to those other Organisations. - 2.
+BYM will: - a) provide support, advice and guidance to Safeguarding Co-ordinators in maintaining good safeguarding practice across the Society. - b) provide and, in consultation with the other Organisations, regularly update model safeguarding documents for use by the Organisations. - c) subscribe on behalf of all Organisations who wish to be subscribed to disclosure and barring records check services; and - d) support the relevant role holders across each Organisation to share best practice in relation to their duties. - 3.
+All Organisations will: - a) appoint or employ a person, or persons, responsible for promoting a good safeguarding culture and the Organisation's compliance with safeguarding legislation. - b) Subject to the constraints imposed by confidentiality requirements and data protection law, inform other Organisations (and, where relevant, other Quaker bodies that are not party to this MoU), through BYM contact points where necessary, where a safeguarding concern has arisen in their organisation which they believe may have significant implications for another Organisation, Quaker body or for the Society as a whole, and provide such support and information as is required to enable other Organisations to discern the actions which should be taken following such a report. - c) where they are informed of a concern relating to safeguarding in another Organisation or Quaker body (the "Reporting Organisation") which has significant implications for their Organisation (the "Receiving Organisation"), consider whether the concern requires reporting as a serious incident or notifiable event by the Receiving Organisation. - d) adapt and adopt the model safeguarding documents provided by BYM or adapt the Organisation's previous safeguarding policies and procedures to incorporate those recommendations in the BYM documents that have been deemed appropriate for that Organisation by its Trustees and Safeguarding Co-ordinator, keeping a record of the reasons for simplifying or modifying BYM's model safeguarding documents for their usage, other than for reasons of clarity.

-- e) ensure that where it is deemed necessary by the Safeguarding Co-ordinator or a Trustee, any safeguarding concerns are reported to BYM's Safeguarding Officer and Thirty-One:Eight (or another suitable safeguarding advisory organisation as decided by the Society from time to time) and that any appropriate actions advised by those bodies are taken; - f) at least annually consider their safeguarding policy and practice at a trustee meeting for church affairs.
+- e) ensure that where it is deemed necessary by the Safeguarding Co-ordinator or a Trustee, any safeguarding concerns are reported to BYM's Safeguarding Officer and Thirty-One:Eight (or another suitable safeguarding advisory organisation as decided by the Society from time to time and communicated to all Organisations) and that any advice received from such organisation is considered and where appropriate acted upon, noting that the Trustees of the reporting Organisation are ultimately responsible. - f) at least annually consider their safeguarding policy and practice at a trustee meeting for church affairs.